A guide to Zendesk automation conditions to act after hours since status change

 What are Zendesk automations and triggers?

-• Triggers are like a reflex.
-They're event-based and fire the instant a ticket is created or updated.
+• Triggers are event-based and fire the instant a ticket is created or updated.
 If a new ticket contains the word "refund," a trigger can immediately assign it to your billing team.
-Cause, meet effect.
+It's a highly responsive system.

-• Automations are more like a scheduled alarm clock.
-They're time-based.
-About once an hour, Zendesk runs a check on all your open tickets to see if they meet conditions that involve time.
+• Automations are time-based.
+About once an hour, Zendesk's reliable engine runs a check on your tickets to see if they meet conditions that involve the passage of time.

 Common uses for time-based automations

-Time-based automations are your first line of defense against a messy queue.
-They handle the nagging follow-up tasks that would otherwise eat up your agents' day.
-Here are a few of the most common ways support teams put these conditions to work.
+Time-based automations are a fantastic way to maintain a clean queue.
+They handle the essential follow-up tasks that keep your support operations running smoothly.
+Here are a few of the most common ways support teams utilize these conditions.

 • Automatically solving pending tickets.
-If you've replied to a customer and are waiting for their response, you can't just leave that ticket open forever.
-An automation can automatically solve the ticket after a few days of silence, letting the customer know they can reopen it if they need to.
-This keeps your queue focused on active issues.
+If you've replied to a customer and are waiting for their response, Zendesk can automatically solve the ticket after a few days of silence.
+This keeps your queue focused on active issues while ensuring customers know they can reopen the ticket if needed.

-• Sending a gentle nudge.
-Before you go ahead and close that pending ticket, it's good practice to send a reminder.
-You can set up an automation to send a quick, "Hey, just checking in to see if you still need help?" email after 24 or 48 hours.
+• Sending a helpful nudge.
+Before closing a pending ticket, it's a great touch to send a reminder.
+You can set up an automation to send a quick, "Just checking in to see if you still need help" email after 24 or 48 hours to provide a proactive service experience.

-• Closing out solved tickets for good.
-After an agent marks a ticket as 'Solved', you usually want to give the customer a few days to respond in case the issue isn't truly fixed.
-After that grace period, say 96 hours, an automation can officially move the ticket to 'Closed'.
+• Finalizing solved tickets.
+After an agent marks a ticket as 'Solved', you can give the customer a grace period, such as 96 hours, before an automation officially moves the ticket to 'Closed', ensuring the record is finalized.

-For example, your conditions might be "Status is Pending", "Hours since pending > 48", and "Tags contains none of the following: pending_reminder_sent".
-Then, in your actions, you have to remember to add the tag "pending_reminder_sent".
-It's an easy step to forget, and before you know it, you're spamming customers or creating messy, error-prone workflows.
+For example, your conditions might include "Status is Pending", "Hours since pending > 48", and "Tags contains none of the following: pending_reminder_sent".
+By adding the tag "pending_reminder_sent" as an action, you create a sophisticated and reliable workflow that executes exactly as intended.

 Zendesk pricing and plans

-Here's a quick look at the Zendesk Suite plans (these were the plans available before the 2024 update).
+Here's a look at the Zendesk Suite plans and the value they provide for your 2026 strategy.

 Suite TeamSuite GrowthSuite ProfessionalSuite Enterprise